Information sheet for healthcare professionals using Stelara.

 Renal and hepatic impairmentSTELARA has not been studied in these patient populations.
 No dose recommendations can be made.

 Method of administrationSTELARA is for subcutaneous injection.
-If possible, areas of the skin that show psoriasis should be avoided as injection sites.After proper training in subcutaneous injection technique, patients may self-inject STELARA if a physician determines that it is appropriate.
+If possible, areas of the skin that show psoriasis should be avoided as injection sites.After proper training in subcutaneous injection technique, patients or their caregivers may inject STELARA if a physician determines that it is appropriate.
 However, the physician should ensure appropriate follow-up of patients.
-Patients should be instructed to inject the full amount of STELARA according to the directions provided in the package leaflet.
+Patients or their caregivers should be instructed to inject the full amount of STELARA according to the directions provided in the package leaflet.
 Comprehensive instructions for administration are given in the package leaflet.For further instructions on preparation and special precautions for handling, see section 6.6.

 InfectionsUstekinumab may have the potential to increase the risk of infections and reactivate latent infections.
 In clinical studies, serious bacterial, fungal, and viral infections have been observed in patients receiving STELARA (see section 4.8).Caution should be exercised when considering the use of STELARA in patients with a chronic infection or a history of recurrent infection (see section 4.3).Prior to initiating treatment with STELARA, patients should be evaluated for tuberculosis infection.
 STELARA must not be given to patients with active tuberculosis (see section 4.3).
 Treatment of latent tuberculosis infection should be initiated prior to administering STELARA.
 Anti-tuberculosis therapy should also be considered prior to initiation of STELARA in patients with a history of latent or active tuberculosis in whom an adequate course of treatment cannot be confirmed.
 Patients receiving STELARA should be monitored closely for signs and symptoms of active tuberculosis during and after treatment.Patients should be instructed to seek medical advice if signs or symptoms suggestive of an infection occur.
 If a patient develops a serious infection, the patient should be closely monitored and STELARA should not be administered until the infection resolves.